Elections Act and voter ID

 Changes to absent voting include:

-- Political parties and campaigners will be banned from handling postal votes
+- Political parties and campaigners are banned from handling postal votes

-- There will be a limit to the number of postal votes a person can hand in at a polling station
+- There is a limit to the number of postal votes a person can hand in at a polling station

 - Postal voters will need to make a fresh application every 3 years, instead of the 5-yearly signature refresh

-- Electors will only be allowed to act as proxy for up to 4 people, of which no more than 2 can be 'domestic electors' - i.e. not overseas voters
+- Electors are only allowed to act as proxy for up to 4 people, of which no more than 2 can be 'domestic electors' - i.e. not overseas voters

 - You will have the option to apply for a postal vote via a new central government online system

-- You will need to provide photographic ID when applying for an absent vote, whether this is an online application or paper application
+- You will need to provide a national insurance number when applying for an absent vote, whether this is an online application or paper application

 EU citizens' voting and candidacy rights

-- 'Qualifying EU citizens' from countries with reciprocal agreements, and who have leave, or do not require it, to remain in the UK - currently Luxembourg, Poland, Portugal, and Spain
+- People that moved here after 1 January 2021, EU citizens from countries with reciprocal agreements, and who have leave (or do not require it) to remain in the UK - currently Luxembourg, Poland, Portugal Spain and Denmark

 Overseas electors

-- British citizens living abroad will be required to re-register every three years
+British citizens registered as overseas electors will be required to re-register every three years.

 Got a question?